Unusual William IV maple dressing table with height adjustable swivel seat - antique

 An extraordinary vanity stool made of maple for William IV with a swivel seat with height adjustment, a flat faceted column, and 3 ebonized feet.

 Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture refers to the 19th century, during which the beloved Biedermeier style prevailed.
-Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles transitioned into pseudo styles of Classicism, Renaissance, and Baroque.
+Eclectic furniture refers to the 19th century, which saw the flourishing of the Biedermeier style.
+Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo style and Louis XV.
-Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly representative pieces designed to literally shine with splendor and play a significant role in luxury.
-Unique materials were selectively used to further emphasize the grandeur of these items.
+Interesting and noteworthy are antique products in Rococo style and Louis XV style.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the former era.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance style was quite heavy and bulky, using brown stains, moldings, sturdy bases, and bas-reliefs.
-These were quite distinctive products but also opened new possibilities, such as the construction of cupboards or broadly speaking, chest furniture.
-Here, too, there was an interest in mythology and ancient times, so supports or legs often took animal forms.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and bulky, often using brown stains, cornices, sturdy bases, and bas-reliefs.
+These were quite distinctive products but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

 Attributes / Details